IrineAwuor/alx-low_level__programming/0x1C-makefiles/README.md

 *A README.md file, at the root of the folder of the project, is mandatory

 # More Info
-n the following tasks, we are going to use  * <a href = "https://github.com/holbertonschool/0x1B.c" >these files </a>
+In the following tasks, we are going to use  * <a href = "https://github.com/holbertonschool/0x1B.c" >these files </a>.
+We want to compile these only.

 # Tasks